 Given that t-SNE is an highly demanding algorithm, the De Novo Software 's team made a great effort to improve its speed within FCS Express.

-To give you an idea of how t-SNE is performing within FCS Express 6, we have run some speed tests to show how the two methods that are used to calculate t-SNE compare with each other.
+To give you an idea of how t-SNE is performing within FCS Express, we have run some speed tests to show how the two methods that are used to calculate t-SNE compare with each other in version 6.

 We then repeated the previous tests by enabling the Estimate t-SNE for Unsampled Events option.
 By enabling this option, the events that did not participate in the t-SNE calculation will be mapped to the nearest point that did participate in the t-SNE mapping.
 With the file used for this test, the estimation had been performed on almost half a million of events.
 The result of these tests can be seen in the table and scatter plots below.